Radio aids – optimising listening opportunities - view as single page

 Stetoclip: A device which can be used by a hearing person to listen to a hearing aid to make sure it is working, see also attenuator.

-Test Box: This is a sound treated enclosure which gives accurate repeatable measurements of a hearing aid and its functioning.
-It is also used by Teachers of the Deaf and Educational Audiologists to monitor the function of hearing aids and to ensure that when a radio aid is fitted, it is balanced with the hearing aids, so the sound level received gives the desired advantage and the CYP has a good listening experience.
+Test Box (HIT): This is a sound treated enclosure which gives accurate repeatable measurements of a hearing aid and its functioning.
+It is also used by QToDs and Educational Audiologists to monitor the function of hearing aids and to ensure that when a radio aid is fitted, it is balanced with the hearing aids, so the sound level received gives the desired advantage and the CYP has a good listening experience.

-ToD /ToDs: A Teacher of the Deaf is a qualified teacher who has an additional mandatory qualification in teaching deaf children.
+QToD /ToDs: A Qualified Teacher of Deaf Children and Young People is a qualified teacher who has an additional mandatory qualification in teaching deaf children and young people.

 Transmitter: This is the part of a personal radio aid system which is worn or held by the person talking, it can also be plugged into a TV/audio source.

-The UK Children's Radio Aid Working Group - Formerly the FM Working Group This was set up to encourage developments in the field of personal radio aids, promote good working practice and share information.
+Assistive Listening Technology Working Group – formerly The UK Children's Radio Aid Working Group and FM Working Group: This was set up to encourage developments in the field of personal radio aids, promote good working practice and share information.

 What and Why?